THE

 In an unmarked brownstone, Dr. Sidney Gottlieb, the sadistic mastermind and director of the CIA’s top-secret MK-ULTRA drug program, is operating a covert, government-sanctioned horror show.

-His mission is simple: dose them with enough LSD that it to rips their minds from their skulls.
-And then build what’s left into a living weapon—assassins who kill without question and have no memory of ever doing it.
+His mission is simple: dose them with enough LSD that it obliterates their minds erasing it entirely.
+With whatever's left, he plans to build them into living weapons — assassins who will kill without question and have no memory of doing it.

 Rumors swirl that the CIA is inside their movement, turning their ideals against themselves.
-And among all the noise and chaos, people easily disappear.
+And among all the noise and chaos, no one can figure out what is going on.

-And then there's Hollingshead, with his manipulation and power growing out of control, so are his mysterious connections.
+And with Hollingshead's manipulation and power growing out of control, so are his mysterious connections.
 His eyes are different.
 His energy is off.

 Leary isn't sure if Hollingshead is being used, under surveillance, or crossed some other kind of line no one can see.